babetCode/kin325r.adrienbabet.com/content/about.md

 math: true
 ---

-This website was created as a learning tool to enhance my understanding of the course material.
+This website was created as a learning tool to enhance my understanding of the KIN 325R course material.

 **Why I Built This**
 This project is more than just a collection of notes.
 It's an opportunity for me to: